 The inter-related components on display are all drawn from unedited streams of public and semi-public exchanges between far-right and right-wing fringe communities.
-Hate Library repeats offline who said what, where, when and how by using simple data-gathering and print-on-demand processes.
-Through screen-captures, downloads and exporting, then compiling and tiling, these—once liquid—document some of those groups' stances.
-They also collectively present a social documentary of the vexing growth of transnational cooperation between nationalist groups.
-By bringing together official channels and membership discussions, they also juxtapose the often confusing overlaps between public and online activist political discourses and between practices of political self-imaging in a changing Europe.
+Hate Library repeats offline who said what, where, when and how by using simple data-gathering and print-on-demand processes: screen-captures, downloads and exporting, then compiling and tiling.
+The resulting documents collectively present a social documentary of the vexing growth of transnational cooperation between nationalist groups.
+They also juxtapose the often confusing overlaps between party channels and activist discussions, and between official and unofficial practices of political self-imaging in a changing Europe.

 The source material reproduced in Hate Library remains publicly available to Internet users anywhere in the world and is traceable via the metadata about its collection left on show.
 As an installation, Hate Library mixes allegory and literalism by presenting textual documents as documentary artworks within a symbolic and social stage for reading, understanding, and dialogue.
 As an example of how document practices can work—at a time when tactical media activism is helping to confuse truth and post-truth, responsibility and liability, engagement and disengagement, public and private spheres—Hate Library might also remind us of Gitelman's first principle: that the know-show potential of documents is contextually- and materially-specific, so reading the same old form-content combinations again yet differently might open up new horizons.